UM-Bridge/benchmarks/README.md

 print(model([[100]]))
 ```

-This simple 1D test model shifts the input parameter by multiplying it by two.
+This passes an input to a simple 1D test model running on a remote server and prints the model's output.

+See [quickstart guide](https://um-bridge-benchmarks.readthedocs.io/en/docs/quickstart.html) and [tutorial](https://um-bridge-benchmarks.readthedocs.io/en/docs/tutorial.html) for more information!

 ## Languages and frameworks

 These tables show what languages and frameworks UM-Bridge currently provides integrations for.

-Note that "server" refers to the model side, while "client" is the UQ / statistics / optimization side.
+"Server" refers to the model side, while "client" is the UQ / statistics / optimization side.
 We are happy to actively support the development of new integrations.

-Language | Client &harr; UQ | Server &harr; model
+Language | Client (UQ) | Server (model)
 ---|---|---
 C++ | ✓ | ✓
 MATLAB | ✓ | ✗